Skip to content

 You will learn the core skills required to pursue a career as a Clinical Associate in Psychology in your chosen clinical area.
 Throughout all elements of the course, there will be an emphasis on developing abilities to provide inclusive and antiracist practices, in order to meet the diverse needs of services and service users.

 Year Two is mainly work-based.
-You will have three teaching days in preparation for the EPA.
-If you pass your portfolio from the Clinical Application module, you will enter a gateway for the End Point Assessment, which will assess your academic and work-based knowledge, skills and behaviour as described in the Institute of Apprenticeship standards and the British Psychological Society Standard for Clinical Associate Psychologists.
+You will have three teaching days in preparation for the End Point Assessment (EPA).
+If you pass your portfolio from the Clinical Application module, you will enter a gateway for the EPA, which will assess your academic and work-based knowledge, skills and behaviour as described in the Institute of Apprenticeship standards and the British Psychological Society Standard for Clinical Associate Psychologists.

 Completing your Apprenticeship